jlutteringer/jlutteringer.github.io/Tabletop RPG/Dungeons & Dragons/Settings/Aurum/Factions.md

 With the Awakening of the Eldrazi, the Shadow Thieves suffered from an attack coordinated by it's leader, Les Stroud, who targetd the other guildmasters in the organization.
 After the attack and with much of its leadership dead, Victor Montague, a former guildmaster, took up leadership of the Shadow Thieves.
 Although Montague was a capable leader, the Shadow Thieves saw much of the influence they once wielded slip from their grasp.
 With Montague at the helm, it became public knowledge that the Shadow Thieves' prime direction was to protect the Eldrazi Seals from tampering and Montague lead his acolytes to that end, a fight which steadily reduced the numbers of the organization.

 ## The Cult of the Unseeing Eye
+A mysterious cult responsible for several instances of mass killing across the Republic, predominantly in Orleans and the Alluvian Gulf Region.
+It was later revealed that the cult leadership were devout followers of Talos, and were working in tandem with Les Stround to bring about return of the Eldrazi.
+Under the leadership of the cunning Visier Caliphus, membership in the cult has swelled and it represents an existential threat to the realm.

 ## The Branded
-The Branded are a rebel organization based in the island city of Antion who oppose the Republic's presence there and want to see Antion status as an idependent city state returned.
+The Branded are a rebel organization based in the island city of Antion, in the Alluvian Gulf Region, who oppose the Republic's presence there and want to see Antion status as an idependent city state returned.
 They are mostly natives to Antion, and believe that the citizens of Antion should be in control of their own desity.

 Members are typically initiated with a circular branding around the wrist - hence the name.
 The Branded are a carry over from and insurgent group with the same name that fought off Orlesian troops during the Sundering War and kept Antion independent until its close, when it was forced to submit to the Republic as part of the surrender of the Alluivan Gulf region.
 Since the surrender, many of the original Branded were imprisoned or executed, but it is rumored that their leader.
 Brant Eiseman, was one of the original freedom fighters and clashed openly with Orlesian soldiers.

 In the last 15 years, the Branded have worked to politically undermine the current Republic-appointed governor, and to disrupt Republic operations while attempting to avoid direct conflict with the Legion.
 Lately, however, they have been in open conflict with the Blackfist pirates who have taken defacto control of most of the city in an attempt to protect the general populace, and have been protesting the Republic's lack of protection.
 The populace generally views the Branded as protectors of the people, but reckless.

+## Avernus
-## Council of Faceless Lords
+### Council of Faceless Lords

-## The White Hand
+### The White Hand
 Prior to the Sundering War, the White Hand was a secretive order of elite mages that were representative of some of the more powerful noble houses in Taris.
 The order was comitted to advancing the secrets of magic and humanity's magical ability by any means necessary, often resorting to reckless or even dangerous experiments.
 It is said that mages of the White Hand equal or even surpass the abilities of the Circle mages of Orleans.

 During the war and after, the White Hand was driven underground by the Republic's new spellcasting regulations and the White Hand became more involved in political intrigue and intelligence gathering.
 As a punisment for atrocities comitted in the Sundering War, few Avernian mages were granted licenses by the Coweled Wizards and, unable to live under a system controlled by Orlesian mages, the White Hand continued to practice magic in secret.

 While the Avernian government can't directly support the subersive actions taken by these mages, members of the White Hand enjoy significant popular support amongst the common man in Avernus, where popular opinion has it that magic is one of the greatest and most noble diciplines that can be undertaken by man.

-## The Artisan's Guild
+### The Artisan's Guild

-## The Mosseau Institute
+### The Mosseau Institute
 An institution of higher magic learning in Avernus.

-## The Alamin
+### The Alamin
 A combination of Helm, Lathander, and Mielikki

-## The Houses of Avernus
+### The Avernian Nobility
-### House Durar
+#### House Durar
 Nali's current house.
 Aligned with the White Hand, and the Artisan's Guild.
 Lead by ?.

-### House Ontillian
+#### House Ontillian

-### House Drom
+#### House Drom

 ## Laanhone Elves